2024 Wisconsin State Assembly election: Recall election

-Two recall petitions were filed with the Wisconsin Elections Commission, against Robin Vos (R–Rochester).
+Two recall petitions were filed with the Wisconsin Elections Commission, both against Robin Vos (R–Rochester).

 First recall petition

 Boundaries of the old 63rd Assembly district, defined by Billie Johnson v.
 Wisconsin Elections Commission (2022).

 In January 2024, Matthew Snorek, a resident of Burlington, filed paperwork to recall Robin Vos.
 In the paperwork, Snorek gave a list of grievances against Vos, which included insufficient support for former president Donald Trump, refusing to impeach Wisconsin Elections Commission administrator Megan Wolfe, and his refusal to decertify the 2020 presidential election.
 Many of the people who were involved in the recall campaign were the same people who were involved in the primary challenge against Vos in 2022.
 On March 10, the recall campaign claimed to have collected over 10,000 signatures, which would be more than enough to trigger a recall election.

 The Wisconsin Supreme Court declined to answer the question of what map would be utilized for the recall election, which was in conflict due to Clarke v.
 Wisconsin Elections Commission.
 Clarke prohibited the use of the old maps in any future state legislative elections, while the law establishing the new legislative maps would not take effect until the November general election.
 After a review by the Wisconsin Elections Commission staff, it was found the recall organizers did not collect enough signatures within either set of boundaries to trigger a recall.